www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/11a - Role-Based Access Control (az-100-01).md

 #### Task 2: Attempt an automated deployment of a policy non-compliant Azure VM as a delegated admin

-1. Launch another browser window in the Private mode.
+1. Launch another browser window in the InPrivate mode.

-1. In the new browser window, navigate to the Azure portal and sign in using the user account you created in the previous exercise.
+1. In the new browser window, navigate to the Azure portal and sign in using the user account **aaduser100011@*&lt;DNS-domain-name&gt;*** where ***&lt;DNS-domain-name&gt;*** represents the primary DNS domain name you identified earlier.
 When prompted, change the password to a new value.

 1. In the Azure portal, navigate to the **Resource groups** blade and note that you can view only the resource group **az1000101-RG**.